liangchow/leetcode/Notes/JS.md

 }

 // the old way.
-If any of these is false, it returns undefined. const lat = user.address && user.address.geo && user.address.geo.lat
+If any of these is false, it returns undefined. const lat = users.address && users.address.geo && users.address.geo.lat

 // optional chaining:
 const lat = users?.address?.geo?.lat
 >> return lat = 47.8095

 ```
-If `lat` is missing from `user`, it returns `undefined`.
-Combine with `nullish coalescing operator` or `??`, it returns the specified value.
+If `lat` is missing from `users`, it returns `undefined`.
+Combine with `nullish coalescing operator` or `??`, it returns the specified value. `??` is used to provide a default value.

 ```
-// No lat in users object:
+// No lat in the users object:
+// Add ?? with a default value of 0
 const lat = users?.address?.geo?.lat ??
 0
 >> return 0
 ```
 Optional chaining can be used to check if a properties before executing it:

 ```
-// If this videoPlayer can play, play it. videoPlayer?.play?.()
+// If this videoPlayer can or has play, execute it. videoPlayer?.play?.()

 ```

 ## Objects
 Objects are collections of key-value pairs, i.e., dictionary in Python.
 The object `data` below contains three properties (or *keys*): player, fightingStyle, hair color, age, human, costume color.
 Each *key* has a *value*, e.g., 'orange' or array ['blue','red'].